sscl-tech/npth-dsl-spec/README.md

 // Parser rules

-program     : statement* ;                // The program consists of zero or more statements
+program     : statements ;              // The program consists of zero or more statements

+statements : statement* ;

 statement   : NAME COLON  ACTION  SHAPE  ;
 ```